rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

 -  Constrained space will not alter the location of instruction
 -  Below the form element is an expected pattern that is within a user's reading flow

-There are three unique opportunities which can be targeted to provide notification updates
+There are three unique opportunities which can be targeted to provide notification updates:

 -  [While user is typing](#while-user-is-typing-oninput): using the `OnInput` event
 -  [Once the user moves focus](#once-the-user-moves-focus-onchange): using the `OnChange` event